 - Whether a field value is stored.
 Stored = stored in an uncompressed format.
-Not stored = putting the value into the index in a compressed format.
-Only store a value if you will use it as part of the search result text.
+Not stored = add the value to the index in a compressed format.
+Only store a value if you will use it as part of search result text.

 - Whether a field is tokenized, that is, broken into individual, searchable words, and common words are omitted.
 Only tokenized fields are searchable.